chevybowtie/wallpaper-calendar/README.md

 ```
 $ python wallpaper-calendar.py
 ```
+## Customization

-You can customize the output by specifying different options.
+Many options exist in `config.py` but you may also perfirm one-off customizations by specifying different options.
 For example, to generate a calendar for a date in the future, specify the date
 ```
 $ python wallpaper-calendar.py --date=9/15/2023
 ```